jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 - JJ.Framework.Logging
 - JJ.Framework.Logging.__DebugOutput__

 This means that the platform-indepent part of the code is separate from the platform-specific code.
-This also means, that a portion of the code can be shared between platforms.
+This also means, that quite a portion of the code can be shared between platforms.
 It also means, that we can specifically choose  which technologies we want to be dependent on.

 Tests